boeckmann/asm6502/README.txt

          .ORG $0801

-4.6.13 .REPEAT and .ENDREP
+4.6.14 .REPEAT and .ENDREP

-       Repeats the block of code enclosed by .REPEAT and .ENDREP the number of times given by argument to .REPEAT.
+       Repeats the block of code enclosed by .REPEAT and .ENDREP the number of times given by the argument to .REPEAT.

        Example: